Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Introduction

 In this work, we consider the general isospin $N$-plet scalar model with discrete $\mathbb{Z}_2$ symmetry, which helps to realize the two-step phase transition.
-In this potential, various paths of the EWPT could be realized, as shown in Fig.~\ref{RM}.
+The model with the scalar sector extended with a general isospin $N$-plet has been discussed in our previous work~\cite{Cai:2022bcf} where the possibility of a one-step EWPT and the consequent GW spectrum are examined.
+The general potential of the Higgs and the new $N$-plet scalar accommodates fruitful physics beyond the one-step EWPT discussed in the previous work.
+Fig.~\ref{RM} shows parts of the possible paths of the EWPT that can be realized.

-In the phase transitions of Fig.~\ref{RM}-(a) and -(b), the classical field of the additional scalar field $\left\langle \Phi_2 \right\rangle$ at the blue cross marks is zero after the phase transition, while this value in Fig.~\ref{RM}-(c)--(e) is nonzero.
-We will focus on the two-step phase transition pattern shown in Fig.~\ref{RM}-(b), in which a broken global symmetry is restored after electroweak symmetry breaking (EWSB).
+In the phase transitions of Figs.~\ref{RM}-(a) and~\ref{RM}-(b), the classical field of the additional scalar field $\left\langle \Phi_2 \right\rangle$ at the blue cross marks is zero after the phase transition, while this value in Figs.~\ref{RM}s(c)--\ref{RM}-(e) is nonzero.
+The one-step phase transition in Fig.~\ref{RM}-(a) is discussed in the previous work~\cite{Cai:2022bcf} and in this work we will focus on the two-step phase transition pattern shown in Fig.~\ref{RM}-(b) where a broken global symmetry is restored after electroweak symmetry breaking (EWSB).